-The Marketing of our games has been very substantially maintained and this in turn has seen a continued increase in online sales of tickets for games ensuring that those attending our games can pre - purchase tickets either through our units or via tickets.ie or through sponsors outlets.
+The Marketing of our games has been very substantially maintained and this in turn has seen a continued increase ensuring that those attending our games can pre - purchase tickets either through our units or via tickets.ie or through sponsors outlets.
 This is a welcome development though it must be accepted that the vast majority of our members prefer the more traditional methods of obtaining match tickets.
 We shall continue to support the enhancement of Community development and to this end will seek to maintain our investment in games, games development and areas of physical development.